-Prerequisite: MATH 31 with a grade of S or appropriate placement score.
+Prerequisite: MATH 31 with a grade of C or better, or satisfactory score on the math placement test.
 Introduction to the principles of good design and the characteristics common to all programming languages.
 Experience writing code in a particular programming language, and compare to other common programming languages.
 Write well structured, procedural programs based on problem solving strategies.